In backing South Carolina GOP chair, Trump remains active

 As chairman, McKissick has remained a steadfast Trump supporter, successfully calling off the state’s 2020 Republican primary in favor of throwing support behind the incumbent, with McKissick saying Trump faced “no legitimate primary challenger” and had a “record of results” for the state.

-Now, as some in the GOP broadly ponder a reckoning in the post-Trump era, state parties across the country under the leadership of chairs like McKissick have shown their loyalty, effectively erecting a firewall cementing Trump’s priorities as part of the local GOP brand.
+Now, as some in the GOP broadly ponder a reckoning in the post-Trump era, state parties across the country under the leadership of chairs like McKissick have shown their loyalty, keeping Trump at the center of the local GOP brand.

-That recently became the case in South Carolina, where last month, U.S. Rep. Tom Rice was one of 10 House Republicans to vote to impeach Trump over what he saw as the then-president’s failure to calm the Capitol Hill riots.
-That night, McKissick said he was “severely disappointed” in Rice’s vote.
+After Rep. Tom Rice was one of 10 House Republicans to vote to impeach Trump over what Rice saw as his failure to calm the Capitol Hill riots, McKissick said that night that he was “severely disappointed” in Rice’s vote.
 When the state GOP swiftly censured Rice two weeks later, McKissick said the move was state party leaders letting Rice know “they wholeheartedly disagree with his decision.”

 Many, including Rice himself, expect the five-term congressman to face several primary challengers next year.